-A school wishing to become an IB World School offering the Diploma Programme should consider the requirements described below to ensure that they can comply with all of them.
+A school wishing to become an IB World School offering the Career-related Programme should consider the requirements described below to ensure that they can comply with all of them.
 They are classified as follows:

-- requirements related to the school entity - requirements related to the structure of the Diploma Programme - requirements related to the implementation of the programme.
+- · requirements related to the school entity - requirements related to the structure of the programme - requirements related to the implementation of the programme.

-The school will be asked to show evidence of some of these requirements when submitting the Application for candidacy: Diploma Programme, others when submitting the Application for authorization: Diploma Programme, and others will be verified when the school is visited.
-They must all be evidenced if a school wants to become an IB World School authorized to offer the Diploma Programme.
+The school will be asked to show evidence of some of these requirements when submitting the Application for candidacy: Career-related Programme, others when submitting the Application for authorization: Career-related Programme and others will be verified when the school is visited.
+They must all be evidenced if a school wants to become an IB World School authorized to offer the Career-related Programme.